-Nice example of Speed's map of the German Empire, extending from Poland in the Northeast to the Danube.
+Nice example of Speed's map of the Holy Roman Empire, extending from Poland in the Northeast to the Danube.

 English text on verso provides a 17th Century description of the German Empire.